alayor/alayor.github.io/_posts/2016-08-27-i-don-t-want-to-write-unit-tests.markdown

 avoid them?

 Software companies see tests as a quality control tool which process is executed at the end of the SDLC.
-This tests should be defined before start the code development and they should be executed every time the system is built or compiled.
+These tests should be defined before starting the code development and they should be executed every time the system is built or compiled.

 Let’s give unit tests the place they deserve in our code, which is the